sd17spring/sd17spring.github.io/_days/day-21.md

 * README files
 * Project websites
 * Organizing large Python projects
+* Code review demo
+* Code review signup
+* Mini-Project 5 tips

 ## For Next Time

 * Start your project website and link to it from your GitHub repository
 * Create/update your README file
-* Ensure your code so far is checked in and ready for the code review
+* Ensure your code so far is checked in and ready for the (encouraged, yet optional) code review on Monday
 * No reading journal assigned